Masonic Villages History

 The Masonic Village at Lafayette Hill originated as The Masonic Home of Pennsylvania, founded in 1871.
-Previously located in Philadelphia, this haven for poor and sick Pennsylvania Freemasons relocated to Montgomery County in 1976 and currently offers continuing care retirement services for more than 212 residents.
+Previously located in Philadelphia, this haven for poor and sick Pennsylvania Freemasons relocated to Montgomery County in 1976 and currently offers continuing care retirement services for more than 270 residents.

 Meanwhile, in the center part of the state, the Masonic Village at Elizabethtown was founded as the Masonic Homes of the Grand Lodge of Pennsylvania in 1910, offering services to aging Freemasons and their spouses.
-The 1,400-acre campus has grown into a continuing care retirement community, including a health care center, children’s home and residences for more than 1,880 individuals.
+The 1,400-acre campus has grown into a continuing care retirement community, including a health care center, children’s home and residences for more than 1,972 individuals.

-In the eastern part of the state, The Masonic Village at Warminster was founded in 1929 by the Grand Chapter of Pennsylvania, Order of the Eastern Star, as the Eastern Star Home-East, and affiliated with the Masonic Homes of the Grand Lodge of Pennsylvania in 1998.
-It presently provides nursing care and personal care accommodations for more than 60 residents.
+In the eastern part of the state, the Masonic Village at Warminster was founded in 1929 by the Grand Chapter of Pennsylvania, Order of the Eastern Star, as the Eastern Star Home-East, and affiliated with the Masonic Homes of the Grand Lodge of Pennsylvania in 1998.
+It provides nursing care and personal care accommodations for more than 60 residents.

 To provide services to those living in western Pennsylvania, the Masonic Village at Sewickley, formerly the Valley Care Nursing Home, was founded in 1984.
-It joined the Masonic Homes of the Grand Lodge of Pennsylvania in 1999, and residents and staff of the former Eastern Star Home-West moved into the village in 2001.
-This continuing care retirement community is home to 488 residents.
+It joined the Masonic Homes of the Grand Lodge of Pennsylvania in 1999, and residents and staff of the former Eastern Star Home-West, previously owned by the Grand Chapter of Pennsylvania, Order of the Eastern Star, moved into the village in 2001.
+This continuing care retirement community is home to more than 480 residents.

 On Jan.
 1, 2004, the Masonic Homes became the Masonic Villages of the Grand Lodge of Pennsylvania.